deammion/Engr-Project/project_requirement/project-requirement.md

 ## 6. Appendices
 ### 6.1 Assumptions and dependencies

-One page on assumptions and dependencies (9.5.7).
+One page on assumptions and dependencies (9.5.7).<br>
+We are assuming that during the collection phase, the websites scanned will be clean.
+We are assuming that anyone using our program is using either Edge, Chrome or FireFox.
+A dependency is that the browsers used must be either Edge, Chrome or FireFox.

 ### 6.2 Acronyms and abbreviations